DevExpress-Examples/aspnet-mvc-dashboard-how-to-provide-data-for-objectdatasource-using-a-fill-service-t583015/Readme.md

 * [HomeController.cs](./CS/MVCxDashboard_CustomFillService/Controllers/HomeController.cs) (VB: [HomeController.vb](./VB/MVCxDashboard_CustomFillService/Controllers/HomeController.vb))
 * [Global.asax.cs](./CS/MVCxDashboard_CustomFillService/Global.asax.cs) (VB: [Global.asax.vb](./VB/MVCxDashboard_CustomFillService/Global.asax.vb))
 <!-- default file list end -->
-# ASP.NET MVC Dashboard - How to provide data for ObjectDataSource using a fill service
+# Dashboard for MVC - How to provide data for ObjectDataSource using a fill service

 This example shows how to bind the [ASP.NET MVC Dashboard extension](https://docs.devexpress.com/Dashboard/16977/web-dashboard/aspnet-mvc-dashboard-extension) to the [Object Data Source](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardObjectDataSource) and supply it with data using a custom fill service by implementing an [IObjectDataSourceCustomFillService](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.IObjectDataSourceCustomFillService) interface.
 In this example, the [ObjectDataSourceFillParameters.DataFields](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.ObjectDataSourceFillParameters.DataFields) parameter is used to load data only for required fields.